briandowns/itsnotgolang/testdata/doc.md

 # Doc

-This is a test of the Go utility that will replace references to GOLANG, or Golang, or golang, or GoLang, with Go since none of the aforementioned is the name of the language.
+This is a test of the Go utility that will replace references to golang, or goLang, or GoLang, or GOLANG, with Go since none of the aforementioned is the name of the language.